muellan/metacache/dev/coding_guidelines.md

  - DON'T use ```#pragma once```, use include guards
  - DON'T use ```typedef A B;```, use ```using B = A;```

- - DON'T return meaningless pairs or tuples from functions
+ - DON'T return meaningless pairs or tuples from functions, use sensibly named structs with meaningfully named members instead
  - DON'T use **unscoped** enums, use **scoped** enums: ```enum class { ... }```
  - avoid functions with more than 5 parameters
  - avoid out-parameters (non-const reference function parameters)

- - std::vector should be your default container choice
+ - std::vector should be the default container choice
  - prefer std::unordered_map/set over std::map/set
  - prefer range-based for loops
  - prefer std:: algorithms
- - prefer free standing functions (over member functions)
+ - prefer free standing functions over member functions
  - prefer templates over std::function
+ - prefer concrete types/functions over generic ones

 Coding Style
 ------------------
  - indentation: 4 SPACES, NO Tabs
  - try to keep line lengths under 80-100 characters
- - file extensions: headers: ".h", TUs: ".cpp"
+ - file extensions: headers: ".hpp", TUs: ".cpp"
+ - if the body of a loop, an if statement etc. is on a separate line from the loop head, if condition, etc. then put the body into curly braces
  - naming:
     - localVariables
     - memberVariables_